SkyeUwU/CunnyBot/README.md

 ![example](https://cdn.discordapp.com/attachments/759466522312704000/1084357219614728202/image.png)

 You're free to modify the script to give any desired output you want, like adding embeds, modifying the schedule and everything else
+## collaboration
+Anyone is free to collaborate, just make a pull request and i will look into it, if it's good it will become a new update c: